Engin-Boot/capture-behavior-of-a-visit-counter-ShivaniBollabattin21/needs-director.md

   When: Specialist enters the hospital and has a visitor card.

-  Then: A parking slot from reserved place is allocated to the specialist.
+  Then: System allocates a parking slot from reserved place to the specialist.